brorarangers/brorarangers.github.io/_posts/2015-07-25-halftime-draw.md

 section: event
 subsection: winners
 layout: post
+match-date:
 title: Half Time 50/50 Draw
+description: Brora Rangers half time 50/50 draw was won this week by ...
+image: no
+og: yes
 ---
-This weeks 50/50 Draw was won by someone other than me.
-The winning ticket was L6543
+This weeks 50/50 Draw was won by .....